tc39/proposal-shadowrealm/explainer.md

 This document expands a list of some of these [use cases with examples](#UseCases).

-Notably, the ShadowRealm API do provide integrity protection and partial confidentiality protection as described in [Security](#Security) section, but it does not provide [availability](https://agoric.com/blog/all/taxonomy-of-security-issues/#integrity) protection, this makes it a bad choice for some plugin mechanisms for the web (e.g., spreadsheet functions blocking the main UI thread).
+As detailed in the [Security](#Security) section, the ShadowRealm API is not a full spectrum mechanism against security issues when evaluating code.
+As such, it makes it a bad choice for some code execution use cases (e.g., spreadsheet functions blocking the main UI thread).

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)